Lundalogik/LimeBootstrapAppStore/Embrello/README.md

 **boards.card.value.unit**: The unit that will be shown after the card values.

 **boards.card.percentField**: The database name of the field that will be used to show the completion icon on the cards.
+Must be a percent field.
+Can be left empty or removed from configuration.

 **boards.card.sorting**: Settings for how the cards should be sorted within the lanes.